Jun 28, 2021 | 15 Mins read

 Mishandling engineering escalations from support can have several detrimental consequences.
 Firstly, it can lead to prolonged resolution times, causing customer frustration and dissatisfaction.
 Unresolved or inadequately addressed issues can result in customer churn and damage a company's reputation.
 Internally, it can strain the relationship between support and engineering teams, hindering collaboration and problem-solving.
 Mishandling escalations can also increase operational costs as problems persist and require more resources.
 Ultimately, the potential consequences of mishandling these escalations extend beyond customer dissatisfaction, impacting customer relationships and support operations' overall efficiency.

-What are the key steps involved in effectively managing engineering escalations?
+What are the key steps involved in effective engineering escalation management?

 Continue Reading